-The audited financial statements and notes thereto in the Funds' Annual Report to Shareholders for the fiscal year ended August 31, 2022 (the "Annual Report") are incorporated by reference into this SAI.
+The audited financial statements and notes thereto in the Funds' Annual Report to Shareholders for the fiscal year ended August 31, 2023 (the "Annual Report") are incorporated by reference into this SAI.
 No other parts of the Annual Report are incorporated by reference herein.
-The financial statements included in the Annual Report for each of the years presented for the U.S. Large Cap Equity Fund and the U.S. Small Cap Equity Fund and for the fiscal years ended August 31, 2022, 2021, 2020, 2019 and 2018 for the Global Equity Fund and for the fiscal years ended August 31, 2022 and 2021 for the Small Cap Core Fund have been audited by Ernst & Young LLP, the Funds' independent registered public accounting firm, whose report also appears in the Annual Report and is incorporated by reference into this SAI.
-The financial statements for the fiscal years ended August 31, 2020, 2019, and 2018 for the Small Cap Core Fund were audited by other independent registered public accounting firms.
+The financial statements included in the Annual Report for each of the years presented for the U.S. Large Cap Equity Fund for the fiscal years ended August 31, 2022, 2021, 2020 and 2019 for the Global Equity Fund and for the fiscal years ended August 31, 2022 and 2021 for the Small Cap Core Fund have been audited by Ernst & Young LLP, the Funds' independent registered public accounting firm, whose report also appears in the Annual Report and is incorporated by reference into this SAI.
+The financial statements for the fiscal years ended August 31, 2020 and 2019 for the Small Cap Core Fund were audited by other independent registered public accounting firms.
 Such financial statements have been incorporated by reference herein in reliance upon such firms' reports given upon their authority as experts in accounting and auditing.
 Copies of the Annual Report may be obtained at no charge by telephoning the Funds at the telephone number appearing on the front page of this SAI.